An aggressive and award winning attorney for sexually abused children

 Robert Allard’s latest accomplishments include quickly securing a $5.3 million wrongful death settlement for a child who lost her mother in a truck accident.
 Currently, he is representing the parents of Daniel McGuire, a young San Jose State University graduate who was killed by an inexperienced truck driver on Highway 17 in Santa Cruz.
 The efforts of Mr. Allard and McGuire’s parents have been instrumental in introducing new legislation.
 As a result, this requires more rigorous training for big-rig drivers, and will help prevent inexperience-related accidents.

-Mr. Allard continues to represent numerous sex abuse victims, including those harmed by Morgan Hill Unified School District teacher John Loyd and Los Banos teacher Gary Bettencourt.
+Mr. Allard continues to represent numerous sex abuse victims.
 Robert Allard labors to obtain fair compensation for the victims, as well as to mandate that all teachers and school personnel receive mandatory training to identify predatory grooming behavior, which might have prevented sex crimes from occurring.

 Trusted by sex abuse survivors and their families